Home / Country Programmes / Myanmar

 Since 2014, we have been working to improve child and newborn health in Myanmar by supporting a partnership between the Royal College of Paediatrics and Child Health and the Myanmar Paediatric Society.

 Despite the chronic need for improved child and newborn services, Myanmar’s health system’s struggles reach far beyond paediatrics.
-After fifty years of neglect under a military dictatorship, the country is facing staff worker shortages and outdated curriculum and equipment.
+After seventy years of neglect under a military dictatorship, the country is facing staff worker shortages and outdated curriculum and equipment.

 Through our office in Yangon, which opened in early 2017, we are working with national and local stakeholders to support the strengthening of health systems in Myanmar.